scalar-labs/scalardb/docs/configurations.md

 scalar.db.password=${env:<SCALAR_DB_PASSWORD>}
 ```

 In this example configuration, ScalarDB reads username and password from environment variables.
-If the environment variable `SCALAR_DB_USERNAME` does not exist, ScalarDB users the default value `admin`.
+If the environment variable `SCALAR_DB_USERNAME` does not exist, ScalarDB uses the default value `admin`.